 Practical music exams (ABRSM and Trinity) take place on a termly basis within the school, for those children wishing to take these.
 Theory classes are popular; children have the opportunity to prepare for theory exams up to Grade 5, which also take place within school twice a year.

 As soon as children are able to, we encourage them to join a music group, rehearsing during our morning break times.
-This term, weekly music groups within the school are as follows:
+This term are focusing on traditional Scottish music in our end-of-term concert, so our Senior Orchestra takes a break until the summer.
+Weekly music groups within the school this term are as follows:

 Our busy Chapel Choir comprises boys and girls in Forms 6,7 & 8 and rehearses 3 times a week to prepare for fortnightly services and end of term services.